Valeria Sinclair-Chapman

 Research Summary

-Sinclair-Chapman's current research projects examine how legislators represent the interests of racial and ethnic minorities in Congress at various stages of the legislative process.
-She is past president of the Women’s Caucus of the South in the Southern Political Science Association, and former co-president of the Race, Ethnicity, and Politics Section of the American Political Science Association.
-She teaches courses on Race and Ethnic Politics, African-American Politics, Political Representation, Black Political Leadership, Congress as an Institution, and Introduction to American Politics.
+Sinclair-Chapman is past president of the Women’s Caucus of the South in the Southern Political Science Association, and former co-president of the Race, Ethnicity, and Politics Section of the American Political Science Association.
+Her work is published in Journal of Politics, Electoral Studies, Political Research Quarterly, and Politics, Groups, and Identities.
+Professor Chapman teaches courses on Race and Ethnic Politics, African-American Politics, Political Representation, Black Political Leadership, Congress as an Institution, and Introduction to American Politics.